A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-0904: PDF-XChange Editor Information Disclosure

-CVE-2025-0904 is an out-of-bounds read vulnerability in PDF-XChange Editor's XPS file parser that enables attackers to disclose sensitive information.
-This article covers the technical details, affected systems, and mitigation.
+CVE-2025-0904 is an out-of-bounds read vulnerability in PDF-XChange Editor's XPS file parsing that enables remote attackers to disclose sensitive information.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-0904 Overview

-CVE-2025-0904 is an out-of-bounds read vulnerability in PDF-XChange Editor that allows remote attackers to disclose sensitive information from affected installations.
-The flaw resides in the parser responsible for handling XPS (XML Paper Specification) files.
-Exploitation requires user interaction: the target must open a malicious XPS file or visit a malicious page that delivers one.
+CVE-2025-0904 is an out-of-bounds read vulnerability in PDF-XChange Editor that occurs during the parsing of XPS files.
+The flaw allows remote attackers to disclose sensitive information from affected installations.
+Exploitation requires user interaction, where the target must open a malicious XPS file or visit a malicious page that delivers one.

-The vulnerability was reported through the Trend Micro Zero Day Initiative as ZDI-CAN-25422 and published in advisory ZDI-25-071.
-Attackers can chain this read primitive with other vulnerabilities to achieve arbitrary code execution in the context of the current process.
+The vulnerability was reported through the Trend Micro Zero Day Initiative as ZDI-CAN-25422 and is tracked under ZDI-25-071.
+Attackers can combine the information disclosure with other vulnerabilities to achieve arbitrary code execution in the context of the current process.

 Critical Impact